Suryansh5545/EvalAI/README.md

 EvalAI is an open source platform for evaluating and comparing machine learning (ML) and artificial intelligence (AI) algorithms at scale.

-In recent years, it has become increasingly difficult to compare an algorithm solving a given task with other existing approaches.
+The recent years, it has become increasingly difficult to compare an algorithm solving a given task with other existing approaches.
 These comparisons suffer from minor differences in algorithm implementation, use of non-standard dataset splits and different evaluation metrics.
 By providing a central leaderboard and submission interface, we make it easier for researchers to reproduce the results mentioned in the paper and perform reliable & accurate quantitative analysis.
 By providing swift and robust backends based on map-reduce frameworks that speed up evaluation on the fly, EvalAI aims to make it easier for researchers to reproduce results from technical papers and perform reliable and accurate analyses.

 ## Features